The Nutcracker (1993 film): Act II

 Marie and the Prince travel to the beautiful Land of Sweets, ruled by the Sugar Plum Fairy in the Prince's place until his return.
-He recounts for her how he had been saved from the Mouse King by Marie and transformed back into himself.

-In honor of the young heroine, a celebration of sweets from around the world is produced: chocolate from Spain, coffee from Arabia, tea from China, and candy canes from Russia all dance for their amusement; Danish shepherdesses perform on their flutes; Mother Ginger has her children, the Polichinelles, emerge from under her enormous hoop skirt to dance; a string of beautiful flowers perform a waltz.
+He recounts to her how he had been saved from the Mouse King by Marie and transformed back into himself.
+In honor of the young heroine, a celebration of sweets from around the world is produced: chocolate from Spain, coffee from Arabia, tea from China, and candy canes from Russia all dance for their amusement; Marzipan shepherdesses perform on their flutes; Mother Ginger has her children, the Polichinelles, emerge from under her enormous hoop skirt to dance; a string of beautiful flowers perform a waltz.
 To conclude the night, the Sugar Plum Fairy and her Cavalier perform a dance.

 A final waltz is performed by all the sweets, after which the Sugar Plum Fairy ushers Marie and the Prince down from their throne.
-He bows to her, she kisses Marie goodbye, and leads them to a reindeer-drawn sleigh.
+He bows to her, kisses Marie goodbye, and leads them to a reindeer-drawn sleigh.
 It takes off as they wave goodbye to all the subjects who wave back.